microsoft/playwright/docs/src/trace-viewer.md

 - network log for this action
 - errors and console logs for this action

-In the properties pane you will also see rendered DOM snapshots associated with each action.
+In the properties panel you will also see rendered DOM snapshots associated with each action.

 ### Screenshots